properlypurple/relativity/README.md

 #Frequently Asked Questions

 1. Does this theme support any plugins?
-	Relativity includes support for Infinite Scroll in Jetpack.
+	Relativity includes support for Infinite Scroll, content options, and social menu in Jetpack.
+It also supports all default Gutenberg blocks
 2. How to set the circular image in the header?
-	Go to customizer and add a header image(preferably square).
+	It will pull in the admin's gravatar by default.
+For a custom image, go to customizer and add a custom logo under 'Site Identity'.

 #Changelog